 The School is closed New Year's Day; Memorial Day; Independence Day; Labor Day; Thanksgiving Day, and Christmas Day.
 Other official school closures are announced in writing in advance.
 The School may also be closed in the event of national, state or local declaration, extremely inclement weather, or unavoidable circumstance.
-Such closures will be announced on local radio stations and the School's web page.
+Such closures will be announced on the School's social media pages.